RndPhrase/RndPhrase.js/README.md

 ## Support
 Any questions?
-Please ask them in #rndphrase on irc.freenode.net
+Please ask them in #rndphrase on irc.freenode.net.

 ## License
 MIT

-## Donate
-Help making this software better

-BTC: 1NPnXF6bUBx9GJCnHkWNN5hpNQQAbWnpPP